ZhixiangSu/KRST/README.md

 ### Path Finding and Path Filtering

 After preparing the dataset, you can do path finding and path filtering using the shell file 'generate.sh'.
-The parameters can be fine-tuned include:
+The parameters that can be fine-tuned include:
 * `npaths_ranking`: number of paths generated for each triplet.
 * `support_type`: choice of path filtering function.
 0: none, 1: relation path coverage 2: relation path confidence.
 * `support_threshold`: threshold of path filtering function.
 * `search_depth`: breadth-first search depth.

 Then you can see the generated files in `data\relation_prediction_path_data\$dataset$\ranking_$finding_mode$$suffix$'.
-If you want to skip this step, please download the generated files here (currently not available because of anonymous requirement).
+If you want to skip this step, please download the generated files here (currently not available because of the anonymous requirement).

 ### Sentence Formation and KRST training

-Using file 'train.sh', you can format sentence, load pre-trained sentence transformer and train KRST by yourself.
-The parameters can be fine-tuned include:
+Using file 'train.sh', you can format sentences, load pre-trained sentence transformer, and train KRST by yourself.
+The parameters that can be fine-tuned include:
 * `epochs`: upper epoch limit.
 * `batch_size`: batch size.
 * `learning_rate`: learning rate.